adrienneg123/market-statistics-project/README.md

 # Market Statistics Project
+(WIP to be removed m_s_jupyter is most up to date script and should split problem tabs like ult data.)
 ## Description

 This project builds an end-to-end data pipeline for collecting, cleaning, and analysing insurance market statistics data.